-How to manage email and mailboxes in Mail for iPhone and iPad
+Manage your email and inboxes like a pro with the built-in Mail app on iOS

 How to unsubscribe to mailing lists in the Mail app for iPhone and iPad

-You can unsubscribe to mailing lists that you, for some inexplicable reason, were signed up for.
+You can unsubscribe to mailing lists that you, for whatever the reason, are subscribed.
 Instead of going through the rigamarole of tapping through a half-dozen web pages asking why you are leaving, you can unsubscribe in literally two taps.

 - Open the Mail app on your iPhone or iPad.